Lynn Nelson – Career Change to Fashion Buying With Bestseller Internship

 Lynn recalls that she has really enjoyed her college experience even though it was quite difficult at times.

 “Our tutors were so friendly and easy to approach which made the experience much better.
-My class really made my experience great too as I made amazing friends that I was able to go to London with to the fashion trade show Pure, an event which is organised by the college for students as part of their studies.”
+My class really made my experience great too as I made amazing friends that I was able to go to London with to the fashion trade show Pure, an event which is organised by the college for students as part of their studies,” she said.

 On nearing the end of the course Lynn felt she had learned a lot and the course content to be very relevant.

-“I was understanding more about the fashion buying process, sales and so was able to speak, use and understand fashion terminology.”
+“I was understanding more about the fashion buying process, sales and so was able to speak, use and understand fashion terminology,” she said.

 Some course highlights for Lynn include mood boards which were a great way to demonstrate creativity and the fashion buying and merchandising process learning about sale forecasts for businesses.

-One noteworthy module was a fashion styling module with Sinead Kelly, where students got to do their own fashion styling photoshoot and make an editorial magazine.
+One noteworthy module was a fashion styling module with Sinead Kelly, where students got to do their own fashion styling photoshoots and make an editorial magazine.

 “I would recommend the course, and from researching other courses I feel Portobello Institute was the best choice for me, it was also quite flexible which allowed me to work in my part-time job.
 Annemarie our course coordinator is a great mentor, she tries to push and help everyone as much as possible to succeed in their career,” she said.

-Lynn gives some really sound advice on expectations on a career as a fashion buyer and merchandiser.
+Lynn gives some really sound advice on expectations for a career as a fashion buyer and merchandiser.

-“A lot of people think fashion is all about dressing up in clothes and being glamorous all the time, but realistically it’s more about sales and figures.”
+“A lot of people think fashion is all about dressing up in clothes and being glamorous all the time, but realistically it’s more about sales and figures,” she said.